Capital One offers $265B benefit plan to appease regulators for planned purchase of Discover

 Capital One said Wednesday it plans to offer $265 billion in lending, investing and philanthropy projects as part of its pending $35 billion merger with Discover Financial.
 The plan is designed to appease federal bank regulators, who have been initially skeptical of approving the merger, which would create the world’s largest credit card company if it goes through.

-The five-year, $265 billion community benefit plan consists of several initiatives by Capital One, including a plan to lend $200 billion to low- and middle-income consumers, $44 billion in community development work and hundreds of millions of dollars to not-for-profits, small businesses and minority-owned financial institutions.
+The five-year, $265 billion community benefit plan consists of several initiatives by Capital One, including a plan to lend $200 billion to low- and middle-income consumers, $44 billion in community development work and hundreds of millions of dollars to nonprofits, small businesses and minority-owned financial institutions.

 Announced back in February, Capital One said it plans to buy and merge with Discover Financial Services, which will create the seventh-largest bank in the country as well as the largest credit card company.
 Capital One would also acquire Discover’s payment network, a rare asset.

-But regulators have been lukewarm on the deal, and several community and consumer groups have expressed concern or alarm about the size of the merged company, feeling it might reduce competition, and how much exposure a combined Capital One-Discover has to the credit card market.
+Further several community and consumer groups have expressed concern or alarm about the size of the merged company, feeling it might reduce competition, and how much exposure a combined Capital One-Discover has to the credit card market.

 Notably, Capital One is including credit card lending as part of its plan.
 The McLean, Virginia-based company plans to offer $125 billion in credit card loans to low- and middle-income consumers as well as $75 billion in auto lending.
+Historically banks would offer lending programs to small businesses and mortgages, but Capital One doesn’t have a mortgage lending department to do so.

 Consumer groups are expected to put heavy pressure on the Biden Administration to make sure the deal is good for consumers as well as shareholders.